 Ms. Chang holds the degrees of Doctor of Music and Master of Music in Piano Performance from the Jacobs School of Music at Indiana University under the tutelage of György Sebök, Reiko Neriki, and Edward Auer.
 She received her Bachelor’s degree summa cum laude from Seoul National University.
 She also had the privilege to study with Emanuel Ax, Marc Durand, Claude Frank, Pamela Frank, Robert Levin, Yo Yo Ma, Ursula Oppens, and John Perry at the Tanglewood Music Center, Banff Centre’s Chamber Music Residency, Orford Festival, and Sarasota Music Festival.
 She has served as a faculty member at Concordia College, MN, North Dakota State University, and Troy University AL, and as the Artist in Residence for the Rosemary Beach Foundation's "Music In Pictures," supported by Florida Division of Cultural Affairs in the past.

-Recently she was invited to serve as Visiting Assistant Professor at Florida State University's College of Music, where she is currently a lecturer.
-She is on the piano faculties of the Brevard Music Center and the Nuevo Mundo Festival Aruba, and is also a core member of Intersection Contemporary Ensemble in Nashville.
+Ms. Change has served as Visiting Assistant Professor at Florida State University's College of Music and is on the piano faculties of the Brevard Music Center and the Nuevo Mundo Festival Aruba.
+She is also a core member of Intersection Contemporary Ensemble in Nashville.